Evidence-first supplement

-Articles
+All Articles

-A practical, evidence-informed guide to interpreting supplement research, explaining common study limitations, how findings are often overstated, and how to read claims with more clarity and context.
+Most supplement research is harder to interpret than headlines suggest.
+This guide explains common study limitations, how findings get overstated, and how to read claims with more clarity.

 Why Supplement Research Is So Easy to Misinterpret

-Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context disappears.
+Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context is lost.

-How This Fits Within an Evidence-First Approach
+How This Fits Within an Evidence-First Framework

-Interpreting research responsibly requires separating what a study actually shows from what is implied or assumed.
-The useful question is not simply "Is there a study?"
-It is "Does this study actually support the claim being made?"
+Interpreting research responsibly requires the same structured thinking used throughout this site: separating what a study actually shows from what is implied or assumed.

-This article uses that same evidence-first lens to evaluate research claims carefully, without dismissing evidence or overstating its implications.
+This article applies the same evidence-first framework used across Evidence First Wellness to evaluate research claims carefully, without dismissing evidence or overstating its implications.

 How evidence is selected, interpreted, and cited across this site is explained in How We Cite Evidence.